hobyr/hobyr.github.io/_posts/2023-02-13-restarting_web_dev.md

 approximately 2 years before successfully switching from English teaching in Japan to being a Software Developer.

-Some resources advised to take a course on **[Learning How to Learn]**(https://www.coursera.org/learn/learning-how-to-learn), and I've been learning some fascinating facts about the brain on learning and how to overcome certain hurdles during learning.
+Some resources advised to take a course on [**Learning How to Learn**](https://www.coursera.org/learn/learning-how-to-learn), and I've been learning some fascinating facts about the brain on learning and how to overcome certain hurdles during learning.

 Finally, through these three resources, there are large communities that are always happy to help